vichua2006/SvgScreenshot_v2/README.md

 Captured selections are now written to the `screenshots` directory in the repository root.
 Each file is saved as `screenshot_<timestamp>.bmp`.

 An example Electron application lives in `electron-app`.
-It lists the images in the screenshots folder and displays them.
-Run it after installing dependencies
+It now uses a small React interface that shows each screenshot in a fixed size card with a button to copy the image to your clipboard.
+Run it after installing dependencies with:
-with:

 ```bash
 cd electron-app